eray-yuztyurk/eray-yuztyurk/README.md

 ## ✨ About Me

-I enjoy exploring new technologies, understanding how systems work, and building solutions that are both clean and purposeful.
+I like exploring new technologies, understanding how things work, improving them, and building systems that stay reliable as they grow.
-Motivated by structure, clarity, and simplifying complex ideas — always improving, one project at a time.
+I’m drawn to projects where I can combine data, ML, and software engineering to create something practical and clean.
+Outside of the technical side, I enjoy exploring new ideas, refining my tools, and continuously improving both my workflow and the things I build.

 ---